teknql/tapestry/Readme.md

 Using java version 17.ea.2.lm-open in this shell.
 ```
-The sdkman maintainers update the preview build often.
-To find the most up to date version id run `sdk list java` and look for the java identifier containing "lm-open".
+The sdkman maintainers update the loom preview build often.
+To find the current version identifier for the loom preview build run `sdk list java` and look for the identifier containing "lm-open".

 ## Showcase